-How to use Best Take on the Pixel 8
+How to use Best Take on a Google Pixel

-Best Take is arguably one of the best new photo editing features of the Google Pixel 8.
+Best Take is arguably one of the best photo editing features in the latest Google Pixel phones.

-One of the coolest new features of the latest Google Pixel phones, including the Pixel 8 and Pixel 8 Pro, is called Best Take.
+One of the coolest features of the latest Google Pixel phones, including the new Pixel 10 and 10 Pro and Pro XL, is called Best Take.
 The photo feature is designed to help you get the best possible picture when shooting more than one person or, most likely, a group photo.
-Inevitably, someone always has their eyes closed in one shot, while another person is looking away in another.
-Someone puts their hand up just when everyone else is smiling.
-In the photo where a toddler is finally looking straight on, the 12-year-old is making a silly face.
-Sound familiar?

 You could take numerous photos and still end up with none that are absolutely perfect.
+In one, someone's eyes are closed while the other, that's seemingly perfect, has someone who's looking away.
 That’s where Best Take comes in.
-It allows you to combine the best aspects in each photo of the same thing to create the, as the name implies, Best Take.
+It allows you to combine the best aspects from multiple images taken of the same pair or group to create the, as the name implies, best shot.

 What to know about Best Take before getting started

 The first thing to note about Best Take before trying to use it is that the feature works when you take a set of images within a 10-second timeframe.
-So, you can’t use it for older photos in your library (it may work but it’s most reliable with a new set of images).
+You can use it for older photos in your library, but it’s most reliable with a new set of images.
 It also only works with human subjects, so sorry, you won’t be able to fix your antsy pup or yawning cat.

 There also can’t be hands obscuring shots.
 If Aunt Velma hates being in photos and covers her face, sadly, you can’t fix her insistence that she isn’t photogenic.
 Once these parameters are met, you can get to work.

-3. Select Edit on the bottom, left of the screen.
+2. Select Edit at the bottom, left of the screen.

 Get the latest news from Android Central, your trusted companion in the world of Android

-13. If you don’t like the options you receive when browsing through the facial expressions for Best Take, you can try another photo in the set as a starting point and see if it yields different results.
-I did, in fact, find that this was sometimes the case.
-Here I chose a different photo in the lot as a starting point (one with my head turned slightly) and ended up finding a nicer facial result expression for my son while fixing it so that I was facing straight ahead for an overall nicer photo.
+9. Select Save as copy if you want to keep it.
+If you don’t like the options you receive when browsing through the facial expressions for Best Take, you can try another photo in the set as a starting point and see if it yields different results.

 A few other things to note about Best Take

-Best Take is a fabulous feature for the Pixel 8 and Pixel 8 Pro.
+Best Take is a fabulous feature.
 But it isn’t perfect.
 The faces from which you can choose are automatically selected in the app, and sometimes, none of them work.
 But you can play around with it.
 As noted, select different photos as your starting point to see if each yields different results for the editing options.
 I found that this was often the case.
-For example, when I selected one of the images where my head was slightly turned towards my son as the image to generate a Best Take, I ended up with a better facial expression.
+For example, when I selected an image in a set where my head was slightly turned towards the other person, I ended up with a better facial expression.

-The Google Pixel 8 Pro is one of the best Android phones and its sibling Pixel 8 has the potential to be included on that list.
-One of the key standouts for both these phones is features related to photography and editing.
-This includes ones like Magic Eraser, Photo Unblur, and now, with these latest phones, Best Take.
+Google Pixel devices are among the best Android phones, and one of the key standouts isthe features related to photography and editing.
+This includes ones like Magic Eraser, Photo Unblur, and, of course, Best Take.
 All of them combined are designed to help you get the best possible outcomes with your photos, even ones that might otherwise have been considered throwaways.

 Pure Google-y goodness